USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/configuration/functions/examples.md

 When working on a cluster you need to repeatedly check job statuses and derive statistics to monitor progress and identify any bottlenecks.
 Instead of typing multiple commands each time, you can create a function that encapsulates this entire routine and executes it with a single call.
-Once saved and stored in a configuration file (e.g., `~/.bashrc`), it can be reused indefinitely by calling its name.
+Once saved and stored in a project bash script or configuration file, it can be reused indefinitely by calling its name.

 Example shell function to quickly derive statistics on jobs in the queue: